Teacher and Writer

 I not only enjoyed the performance itself, but also the conversations with two lovely families I started talking to in the interval: an Australian family of four who were incredibly proud of their national heritage (the parents had seen the original staging of this opera twenty years ago inside the Opera House before their sons were born and now wanted to share the experience with them), and a Danish family of five, currently on a business holiday to Sydney, who found it rather special to be present for this celebration of their fellow countryman’s contribution to Australia’s heritage.

 For me, yesterday did not just end with the Opera House, it had actually started with it.
 I had got up very early to go for a little morning stroll on the Rocks, and I was lucky enough to catch some lovely glimpses of the rising sun.
 An early morning walk is indeed, as Henry David Thoreau once remarked, “a blessing for the whole day.”
 The sunrise symbolises new beginnings, its warm glow gives you fresh hope for the day and its sheer beauty is calming and puts earthly strives into perspective.
-In the words of Lord Byron’s Fourth Canto from Childe Harold’s Pilgrimage
+In the words of Lord Byron’s Fourth Canto from Childe Harold’s Pilgrimage:

 There is a pleasure in the pathless woods,